Brazilian Butt Lift Los Angeles, CA

 The improvement in the buttocks is two fold.
 First, significant volume can be added to the buttocks, producing much larger, more projected buttocks.
 Second, the fat is expertly placed to produce very shapely, custom tailored buttocks.
 Even large defects in the buttocks or marked asymmetry can be remedied with this technique.

 Dr. Hughes performs the buttock lift or buttock augmentation to create whatever shape or silhouette you desire.
-Dr. Hughes has adopted this technique for butt augmentation and prefers this method over butt augmentation by semisolid implants.
+Dr. Hughes has adopted this technique for butt augmentation, but Dr. Hughes performs a great number butt augmentation surgeries by solid silicone implants (called buttock or gluteal implant surgeries).
 The procedure has an extremely low rate of complications in Dr. Hughes’s experience and a high patient satisfaction rate.

-The operation is a straightforward outpatient procedure in which up to 5 liters is suctioned through only3 tiny incisions in discrete locations.
-The fat is purified in the operating room and transferred above the gluteus muscles and superficially into the gluteus muscles and surrounding tissue of the buttocks.
-Frequently, Dr. Hughes transfers 1200 cc to 2000 cc per buttock to give the most dramatic transformation possible.
+Returning to liposuction and the Brazilian buttlift or BBL, the operation is a straightforward outpatient procedure in which up to 5 liters is liposuctioned through only a few tiny incisions in discrete locations.
+The fat is purified in the operating room by gravity sedimentation and transferred to syringes.
+The fat is injected above the gluteus muscles and superficially under the skin into the fat and surrounding tissue of the buttocks.
+Dr. Hughes DOES NOT inject fat into the muscle to all but eliminate the risk for fat embolus and death (although this rate is most probably not zero).
+Precise placement of the fat is necessary to help reduce the risk for fat pooling and resulting fat necrosis and/or infection.
+Frequently, Dr. Hughes transfers 1200 cc to 2000 cc or more per buttock to give the most dramatic transformation possible.
 Dr. Hughes also performs fat transfers to the hips in excess of 400 cc per side.
+These significant results are sought by local patients in the Los Angeles and Beverly Hills areas to be sure, but Dr. Hughes has become one of the world’s most popular butt augmentation surgeons.

 Who is A GOOD CANDIDATE for the Brazilian Butt lift?